 Preserving your collections

-Preservation staff at the State Library of Queensland are experts in ensuring the long term preservation of all kinds of books, ephemera, art works, documents, sheet music, films, audiovisual materials and photographs.
+The Conservation team at State Library of Queensland ensure the long term preservation of the State Library's heritage collection, including books, ephemera, art works, documents, sheet music, film, audiovisual collections and photographs.

 We offer concise, free advice to organisations and the public on a range of issues: